amperity/amperity-docs/shared/terms.rst

 Turnkey Intelligence provides sports industry intelligence, data-driven research, and advisory services for sports leagues, teams, and venues.

 .. term-turnkey-intelligence-end

+**UID2 tokens**

+.. term-uid2-tokens-start

+A Unified ID 2.0 (UID2) token, also called an advertising token, is an encrypted form of a raw UID2 value.
+UID2 tokens are generated from a user's email address or phone number.
+UID2 tokens are case sensitive, are unique, and have are refreshed periodically.

+.. term-uid2-tokens-end

 **undercluster**